z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 in due course; for now we just need to understand that the SP1 library (in its default configuration) builds its data structures in high memory.
 This pragma moves the stack pointer below those data structures.
+<<<TODO Check -1 required?>>>

+Recall that the data for the sprite was defined in the assembly language file we're linking this C code to.
+We therefore declare our circle sprite data as an external character array, which is how the C compiler will see it.

-We then come to the function call which initialises the SP1 library, *sp1_Initialize()*.
+In the *main()* code we see the function call which initialises the SP1 library, *sp1_Initialize()*.
 The 3 flags in the first argument are standard boilerplate for an SP1 program on the Spectrum.
-Unfortunately, and as is frequently the case with SP1, the documentation is lacking, but there's a forum post [here](https://www.z88dk.org/forum/viewtopic.php?pid=15708#p15708) which describes them in detail.
-The next argument initialises the screen to blank ink on whie paper, and the final argument specifies a 'tile' to prepare the screen with.
+Unfortunately, and as is frequently the case with SP1, the documentation is lacking, but there's a forum post [here](https://www.z88dk.org/forum/viewtopic.php?pid=15708#p15708) which describes these flags in detail.
+It's not necessary to understand them at this point.
+The next argument initialises the screen to black ink on white paper, and the final argument specifies a 'tile' to prepare the screen with.
 We haven't covered tiles yet; at this stage it can be seen as a character to fill the screen with.
 A space effectively clears the screen.